• Categories

 In October 2020, I was still at a loss as what to do for Willow.
 Here are some of the previous treatments I had tried:

-• I had been giving her BoSe injections (selenium & Vit E) for a year, but really hadn’t noticed that much of a difference in Willow or Penny.
+- I had been giving her BoSe injections (selenium & Vit E), but really hadn’t noticed that much of a difference in Willow or Penny for that matter.

-• I had also tried the Pat Coleby mix for about 6 months, without any noticeable difference.
+- I had also tried the Pat Coleby mix, without any noticeable difference.
 Penny was actually becoming worse — having a much harder time walking and spending most of her days lying around.
-(About a month in Penny stopped eating, didn’t want to walk at all, and we made the decision to put her down.
-She was 10 1/2 years old and we felt it was time, though I was pretty disappointed I couldn’t help her)
+(Around November Penny started showing less interest in eating, didn’t want to walk at all, and we made the decision to put her down.
+She was 10 1/2 years old and we felt it was time, though I was pretty disappointed I couldn’t help her or ease her pain)

 That’s when Hannah of www.thegivinggoat.com reached out to me.
 She had seen this before in one of her clients and had offered to help me try to reverse it.
 Although the list of treatments seemed long, I decided to give it one last good try to see if I could get any sort of reversal.
 Here’s what we did, along with some progress pictures.